leonp84/code-institute-project-2/README.md

 - W3Schools proved an invaluable resource in helping with the following: <br>(1) [Array Sorting by Object Property]( https://www.scaler.com/topics/javascript-sort-an-array-of-objects/) <br>(2) [Using the Array.filter method](https://www.w3schools.com/jsref/jsref_filter.asp)<br>(3) [Using Javascript to play HTML Audio]( https://www.w3schools.com/jsref/met_audio_play.asp) <br> (3) [Using CSS ‘overflow: hidden’ with ‘display: inline-block’](https://www.w3schools.com/css/css_overflow.asp)

-- The tests and exercises at [JSCodeBox](https://jscodebox.com/) proved especially helpful in refining my Javascript skills for this project and helping me deal for Arrays and Objects.
+- The tests and exercises at [JSCodeBox](https://jscodebox.com/) proved especially helpful in refining my Javascript skills for this project and helping me deal with JavaScript Arrays, Objects and its properties.

 ### Media

 -	Favicon icon and data Generated with [favicon.io](https://favicon.io/favicon-converter/).

--	A variety of in-text icons of index.html provided by [Font Awesome](https://www.fontawesome.com).
+-	A variety of in-text icons on index.html provided by [Font Awesome](https://www.fontawesome.com).

 -	Background images were purchased and adapted from [Adobe Stock](https://stock.adobe.com/at/).